maktouch/docker-ssh-tunnel/README.md

-# Easy tunnelling in Docker
+# Easy SSH tunnels in Docker

 This container is useful if you want to provide easy tunneling to some servers.